ibm-apiconnect/apicops/README.md

 ## `apicops get_configured_gateway_service [GATEWAY]`

-(gateway(s)) With no params lists all configured gateway services, or with a param looks up a specific configured gateway service based on uuid or name
+(configuredgateway(s)) With no params lists all configured gateway services, or with a param looks up a specific configured gateway service based on uuid or name with an optional org/catalog/ in front of the name/uuid

 ```
 USAGE